gracelauren/Company_Tracker/README.md

 $ postgres
 ```

-Create the databases and tables by cd-ing into your Employee_Tracker-master folder then in the terminal run the following:
+Create the databases and tables by cd-ing into your Company_Tracker-master folder then in the terminal run the following:

 ```